 To help you decide the one that's right for you, here are six types of Pilates and what you need to know about each of them.

 1. Classical Pilates

-Another important distinction between classical Pilates and other types is the position of the pelvis.
+Another important distinction between classical Pilates and other types is the resting position.
 Classical Pilates focuses on more of a posterior pelvic tilt (hips tilt toward your back), as well as a few other postural preferences at the head, neck and shoulders, says physical therapist Christine Pieton, owner of Pieton Physical Therapy and Pilates.

 2. Mat Pilates

 The exercises in mat Pilates are performed with your body and a yoga mat in lieu of machines and equipment.
 Mat Pilates focuses on your core, making it beneficial for those with back pain.
 The movements in mat Pilates are based on the mat exercises in the classical Pilates system.

 An April 2014 study in the Journal of Physical Therapy Science compared mat Pilates and apparatus Pilates (like reformer Pilates) and found the group performing mat Pilates showed greater improvement in both pain level and balance.